Q-learning with Adjoint Matching: Pseudocode and Hyperparameters

-While most methods share a common set of hyperparameters (\cref{tab:rl-hyperparams} for a fair comparison, most methods need to be tuned for each domain.
-We include the domain-specific in \cref{tab:hparam} and the tuning range of them in \cref{tab:hparam-range}.
-To pick the hyperparmaeter for each domain for each method, we first run a sweep over all hyperparmeters in the range (specified by \cref{tab:hparam-range}), or all combinations of them if there are multiple hyperparameters involved.
+While most methods share a common set of hyperparameters (\cref{tab:rl-hyperparams}), for a fair comparison, most methods need to be tuned for each domain.
+We include the domain-specific hyperparameters in \cref{tab:hparam} and their tuning ranges in \cref{tab:hparam-range}.
+To pick the hyperparameter for each domain for each method, we first run a sweep over all hyperparameters in the range (specified by \cref{tab:hparam-range}), or all combinations of them if there are multiple hyperparameters involved.
 The hyperparameter tuning runs use 4 seeds for each method for each hyperparameter configuration for each of the two tasks per domain.
 For locomotion domains, we use task 1 (the default task) and task 4.
 For manipulation domains, we use task 2 (the default task) and task 4.
-We use task 4 in addition to the default task recommended by OGBench because we often find the combination of these two cover the characteristics of each domain better.
+We use task 4 in addition to the default task recommended by OGBench because we often find the combination of these two covers the characteristics of each domain better.
 We then use the combined performance of the two tuning tasks per domain per method to pick the hyperparameter configuration.
 We include them in \cref{tab:hparam}.
 Finally, for all our main results, we run all methods on all five tasks for each domain on 12 \emph{new} seeds (different from the tuning seeds).
-We pick the hyperparmeter range such that the total number of tuning runs are similar across methods.
-To achieve this, we use the following strategy: For methods where more than one hyperparameter needs to be tuned, we use a coarser hyperparmeter range.
-For methods where there is only one hyperparmeter, we use a more fine-grained sweep.
+We pick the hyperparameter range such that the total number of tuning runs is similar across methods.
+To achieve this, we use the following strategy: For methods where more than one hyperparameter needs to be tuned, we use a coarser hyperparameter range.
+For methods where there is only one hyperparameter, we use a more fine-grained sweep.